THE URBAN EXPLORER’S BIBLE

 2. Many creators make money and have families to support.
 This isn’t a high school or college project gone rogue.
 Limiting liability is key to sustaining.

 3. When we spent 20 hours of research and scouting to find a single location very few if anyone knows about we earned it.
 We didn’t do this work just to give out the address.

 4. The best locations are never posted on social media.

-5. In Urbex locations are currency and batches of honor.
+5. Locations are currency and badges of honor.

 If you liked this video and want more!